Blog Articles

 Healing Isn’t Linear: What to Expect in Therapy

 “For a seed to achieve its greatest expression, it must come completely undone.
-The shell cracks, its insides come out and everything changes.
-To someone who doesn’t understand growth, it would look like complete destruction.” ― Cynthia Occelli I believe that asking for help and seeking support is one of the bravest and kindest things you can do for yourself.
-To get the most out …
+The shell cracks, its insides come out, and everything changes.
+It would look like complete destruction to someone who doesn’t understand growth.” –Cynthia Occelli The Courage to Seek Help Asking for help and seeking support is one of the bravest and kindest acts of self-care you can do for yourself.
+Embarking on …

 Read More